garrekstemo/Optics-Tutorials/src/lesson01.md

 - Handle the mirrors using a mirror mount as much as possible (not with your hands)

 ## Mirror holders
-- Use knobs to make tiny adjustments in x and y
+- Use knobs to make small adjustments in x and y

 ## Irises
 - Irises help align beam in correct direction at correct height